ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- The Quants - Scott Patterson

+### 2023
 - The Psychology of Money - Morgan Housel

-### 2023
 - The Subtle Art of Not Giving a F*ck - Mark Manson
 - Never Split the Difference - Chris Voss
 - Complexity: A Guided Tour - Melanie Mitchell